-Students have the opportunity to trial for selection in a range of Diocesan Teams that will compete at State level including: Rugby League, Touch Football and Football.
-St Paul's will also enter school teams in Diocesan Competitions such as Swimming, Athletics, Cross Country, Netball, Basketball, Touch Football, Rugby 7's, Football and Rugby League.
+Students have the opportunity to trial for selection in a range of Diocesan Teams that will compete at State level, including Rugby League, Touch Football, Netball and Football.
+St Paul's will also enter school teams in Diocesan Competitions such as Swimming, Athletics, Cross Country, Netball, Basketball, Football and Rugby League.
 Successful individuals and teams at Diocesan level then progress to State level which is known as CCC (Combined Catholic Colleges).
-Students also have the opportunity to individually nominate to trial for Combined Catholic College teams.
+Students also have the opportunity to individually nominate to trial for Combined Catholic College teams in sports such as Basketball, Softball and Volleyball.
 Students who perform at an elite level are encouraged to participate in these trials.
-For more information about these, refer to the CSSS website. https://www.csss.nsw.edu.au/default.aspx
+For more information about individual and team pathway events, please go to https://csnsw.sport/.